Head and Neck Cancer

 Oral cavity

-Larger tumours should surgical resection +/- flap reconstruction + neck dissection +/- post operative radiotherapy +/- chemotherapy
+Advanced tumours should undergo surgical resection +/- flap reconstruction + neck dissection +/- post-operative radiotherapy +/- chemotherapy.

 Oropharynx

 Small tumours of the tonsil can undergo surgical resection using Laser or Transoral Robotic Surgery +/- neck dissection or primary radiotherapy or both (if margin involved).
-Larger tumours of the tonsil will undergo solely primary radiotherapy +/- adjuvant chemotherapy
+More advanced tumours of the tonsil can undergo solely primary radiotherapy +/- adjuvant chemotherapy.

-Small tumours at the tongue base will undergo surgical resection using Transoral Robotic Surgery with neck dissection or primary radiotherapy or both (if margin involved).
-Larger tumours at the tongue base will undergo primary radiotherapy +/- adjuvant chemotherapy
+Small tumours at the tongue base can undergo surgical resection using Transoral Robotic Surgery with neck dissection or primary radiotherapy or both (if margin involved).
+Larger tumours at the tongue base can undergo primary radiotherapy +/- adjuvant chemotherapy.

 Larynx